 The word "Jedi" is derived from the Japanese words "Jidai Geki," which translate as "period adventure drama."
-A period adventure drama is a Japanese TV soap opera program set in the samurai days.
-George Lucas mentioned in an interview that he saw a "Jidai Geki" program on TV while in Japan a year or so before the movie was made, and he liked the word.
+A period adventure drama is a Japanese television soap opera program set in the samurai days.
+George Lucas mentioned in an interview that he saw a "Jidai Geki" program on television while in Japan a year or so before the movie was made, and he liked the word.

-When first released in 1977, this movie was simply titled "Star Wars," as it was intended to be a stand-alone film.
+When first released in 1977, this movie was simply titled "Star Wars", as it was intended to be a stand-alone movie.
 The sequels were not considered until after it became wildly successful.
-The name of this movie was changed to "Star Wars: Episode IV - A New Hope" in 1981 to fit in better with the names of the other films.
-The later print was the first one to be released on mass market video (an earlier Betamax release did not have the subtitle), and all video, laserdisc or DVD releases have featured the subtitles.
+The name of this movie was changed to "Star Wars: Episode IV - A New Hope" in 1981 to fit in better with the names of the other movies.
+The later print was the first one to be released on mass market video (an earlier Betamax release did not have the subtitle), and all video, LaserDisc, DVD, and Blu-ray releases have featured the subtitles.
 The theatrical cut DVDs, released in September 2006, were the first time that the original opening crawl, without subtitle, had been released on home video.
-The reason George Lucas created the title card "Episode IV" in the first film was as a homage to 1940's Saturday afternoon "cliffhanger" serials, like the Buck Rogers and Flash Gordon.
+The reason George Lucas created the title card "Episode IV" in the first movie was as an homage to 1940's Saturday afternoon "cliffhanger" serials, like Buck Rogers and Flash Gordon.
 He also used the "text crawl" the same way each of those series opened up new chapters.
 He did not, at the time, have Episodes I, II, and III already planned.
-In fact, at one point, 20th Century Fox wanted the "Episode IV" title removed so as not to confuse moviegoers.
-There are some prints of the film that do not have that title card.
+In fact, at one point, Twentieth Century Fox wanted the "Episode IV" title removed so as not to confuse moviegoers.
+There are some prints of the movie that do not have that title card.

-When Obi-Wan is giving a short history of the Jedi Order and Luke's father in his hut on Tatooine, a patch can be seen on the right shoulder of his robe.
-It is explained in Star Wars: Episode III - Revenge of the Sith (2005) how this robe got burnt.
+When Obi-wan is giving a short history of the Jedi Order and Luke's father in his house on Tatooine, a patch can be seen on the right shoulder of his robe.
+It is explained in Star Wars: Episode III - Revenge of the Sith (2005) how this robe got damaged.

 George Lucas originally wanted Orson Welles to do Darth Vader's voice, but decided against it, feeling that Welles' voice would be too recognizable.

 A fierce sandstorm destroyed several of the Tatooine sets in the desert outside Tozeur, Tunisia.
 Filming resumed two days later.
-The same thing would happen to George Lucas twenty-two years later while filming Star Wars: Episode I - The Phantom Menace (1999).
+The same thing happened to George Lucas twenty-two years later while filming Star Wars: Episode I - The Phantom Menace (1999).

 According to Ben Burtt, the sounds Chewbacca makes were created from a compilation of large mammals, mostly bears.
 He said that one particular zoo-kept grizzly bear was an invaluable source of Chewbacca sounds.
 R2-D2's sounds are various people (mostly Burtt) making baby-like sounds or recordings of real-life babies electronically manipulated.